Quantifying and controlling entanglement in the quantum magnet Cs$_2$CoCl$_4$: Abstract

 \section{Abstract}

-The lack of methods to experimentally detect and quantify entanglement in quantum matter impedes our ability to identify materials hosting highly entangled phases, such as quantum spin liquid states.
-We thus investigate the feasibility of using inelastic neutron scattering (INS) experiments to evaluate three entanglement witnesses: one-tangle, two-tangle, and quantum Fisher information (QFI).
-We report high-resolution INS data on Cs$_2$CoCl$_4$ and comparisons with zero-temperature density-matrix renormalization group (DMRG) results for the $S=1/2$ XXZ spin chain with a transverse magnetic field.
-As the field strength increases, this system passes through two quantum critical points of different universality classes, as well as a classical point.
-Consequently, the entanglement can be tuned by simply changing the magnetic field.
-Using DMRG we calculate properties of the ground state and the first two excited states, as well as the dynamical spin structure factor as functions of the field strength.
-The entanglement entropy serves as a theoretical, wave-function based measure of entanglement.
-We contrast its behavior with that of the tangles and QFI.
-We show that QFI represents a viable route to experimental entanglement quantification for weak to intermediate fields.
+The lack of methods to experimentally detect and quantify entanglement in quantum matter impedes our ability to identify materials hosting highly entangled phases, such as quantum spin liquids.
+We thus investigate the feasibility of using inelastic neutron scattering (INS) to implement a model-independent measurement protocol for entanglement based on three entanglement witnesses: one-tangle, two-tangle, and quantum Fisher information (QFI).
+We perform high-resolution INS measurements on Cs$_2$CoCl$_4$, a close realization of the $S=1/2$ transverse-field XXZ spin chain, where we can control entanglement using the magnetic field, and compare with density-matrix renormalization group calculations for validation.
+The three witnesses allow us to infer entanglement properties and make deductions about the quantum state in the material.
+We find QFI to be a particularly robust experimental probe of entanglement, whereas the one- and two-tangles require more careful analysis.
+Our results lay the foundation for a general entanglement detection protocol for quantum spin systems.

-Quantum entanglement --- long understood to play a fundamental role in quantum physics --- is increasingly considered a vital resource for novel effects and applications \cite{RevModPhys.81.865}.
+\emph{Introduction.}--- Quantum entanglement is increasingly considered a vital resource for novel effects and applications \cite{RevModPhys.81.865}.
 Entanglement is also central to our understanding of many-body systems \cite{RevModPhys.80.517, Vedral2008}, where it forms a deep connection between condensed matter physics and quantum information.
-Phenomena such as quantum spin liquids \cite{Savary2017}, topologically ordered states \cite{RevModPhys.89.041004}, quantum criticality \cite{PhysRevLett.90.227902,Calabrese2004}, and thermalization in quantum systems \cite{RevModPhys.91.021001}, are all inherently related to entanglement properties.
+Phenomena such as quantum spin liquids \cite{Savary2017}, topological order \cite{RevModPhys.89.041004}, quantum criticality \cite{PhysRevLett.90.227902,Calabrese2004}, and thermalization in quantum systems \cite{RevModPhys.91.021001}, are all inherently related to entanglement properties.
 It is crucial to develop experimental protocols to detect and quantify entanglement in the solid state, in order to allow unambiguous and rapid identification of quantum materials suitable for new applications, and novel insights into complex quantum phenomena.